 Since the settings are stored in the EEPROM, and EEPROMs have the maximum number of write cycles they can endure, avoid designs that constantly rewrite the setting data.
 Depleting an EEPROM IC is not as impossible as one might think!

-Since settings store your application's operating parameters, it is usually necessary to access them "from the outside."
-This project facilitates editing its setting through the device's web interface.
+Since settings store an application's operating parameters, it is usually necessary to access them "from the outside."
+This project facilitates editing its settings through the device's web interface.

 The web interface is enabled through the Web Dashboard page of the Features tab.
 Inside the Web Dashboard, there is a Settings sub-page.
 Every setting that needs to be exposed through the web interface must be manually added there.
 Since this application only has a single setting, it is this one setting that has been added to the Settings sub-page of the General group.